CIRCULATION POLICIES:

 Number of items that can be borrowed

-While there are no limits on the number of books a Columbia College student or faculty/staff member may have out at one time, the following limits do apply in other cases:
+While there are no limits on the number of books a Columbia College student or faculty/staff member may have out at one time.
+We do suggest not checking out more than you can keep track of.

 Where to return materials